General aspects

 - the Treaty articles that you as organisers consider relevant for the proposed initiative

-- the full names, postal addressees, nationalities and dates of birth of 7 group members living in 7 different EU countries
+- the full names, postal addresses, nationalities and dates of birth of 7 group members living in 7 different EU countries

-- the same personal details for the representative and substitute as well as their email addresses and telephone numbers
+- additionally, for the representative and substitute, their email addresses and telephone numbers

 - the names of other members of the group